nodejs/node-v0.x-archive/doc/api/errors.markdown

 <!--type=misc-->

-JavaScript errors typically denote that an API is being used incorrectly, or that there is a problem with your program -- these errors can be eliminated by changing the program.
+JavaScript errors typically denote that an API is being used incorrectly, or that there is a problem with the program as written.

 ### Class: Error